Abasz/ESPRowingMonitor/docs/settings.md

 ### GOODNESS_OF_FIT_THRESHOLD

-This settings determines the minimum level of quality needed to for the recovery slope to be considered valid for the drag factor calculation.
-This settings is equivalent to ORM's [`minimumDragQuality`](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#dynamically-adapting-the-drag-factor)
+This settings determines the minimum level of quality needed for the recovery slope to be considered valid for the drag factor calculation.
+This setting is equivalent to ORM's [`minimumDragQuality`](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#dynamically-adapting-the-drag-factor).

 ### MAX_DRAG_FACTOR_RECOVERY_PERIOD